The A.B.C. Murders: Publication history

 The first true publication of The A.B.C.
-Murders occurred in the US with an abridged version appearing in the November 1935 (Volume XCIX, Number 5) issue of Cosmopolitan magazine with illustrations by Frederic Mizen.
+Murders occurred in the US, when an abridged version appeared in the November 1935 (Volume XCIX, Number 5) issue of Cosmopolitan magazine with illustrations by Frederic Mizen.

-The UK serialisation was in sixteen parts in the Daily Express from Monday 28 November to Thursday 12 December 1935.
+The UK serialisation was in 16 parts in the Daily Express from Monday 28 November to Thursday 12 December 1935.
 All the instalments carried an illustration by Steven Spurrier.
-This version did not contain any chapter divisions and totally omitted the foreword as well as chapters twenty-six, thirty-two and thirty-five.
-In addition most of chapters seven and twenty were missing.
+This version did not contain any chapter divisions and totally omitted the foreword as well as chapters 26, 32 and 35; in addition, most of chapters seven and 20 were missing.
 Combined with other abridgements, this serialisation omitted almost 40% of the text of the published novel.